steven-solomon/soonernotfaster/content/posts/how-to-test-private-methods-in-ruby-and-rails.md

 end
 ```

+## Solution

+In order to solve this testing issue, let's look at testing this function by moving it to another class.

+The first thing you should notice, is that the user story mentions the idea of a `Statement` this is a missing domain concept in our system.

+It would provide a great place to hang the filtering logic, we have just wrote.
+Once we move the `statement_balance` method onto that new class, the method will be public, allowing us to test it more easily.

-The first step here is to not misapply the DRY Principle and remove the conditions on from the code.
+The first step here is to not misapply the DRY Principle and separate to two unrelated filtering operations from the code.
+Notice that `:sum` and

 ```ruby
 class Account